xatavian/cpp-can-parser/README.md

 }
 ```

-One can see that `CANDatabase::fromFile()` can throw a CANDatabaseException.
-This happens when the parsing goes wrong (basically when the given file does not exist or when there is a syntax error). `CANDatabaseException::what()` will give you details on the error.
+One can see that `CppCAN::CANDatabase::fromFile()` can throw a CANDatabaseException.
+This happens when the parsing goes wrong (basically when the given file does not exist or when there is a syntax error). `CppCAN::CANDatabaseException::what()` will give you details on the error.

-If the data that you are using does not come from a file, it is also possible to use `CANDatabase::fromString("...")` which behaves just like its counterpart.
+If the data that you are using does not come from a file, it is also possible to use `CppCAN::CANDatabase::fromString("...")` which behaves just like its counterpart.

+*Note that one can construct its own database without parsing a file by diretly manipulating the reevant objects.
+See the next section for mmore info.*

 How to use the database
 =======================